 The differences between the calibration slopes for laboratory tap water and drinking water were insignificant and suggest that the effect on the transfer of PFOS- is the same for both water types.
 This is expected, since the compositions of these waters are similar.
 Furthermore, for the drinking water and seawater measurements without added supporting electrolyte, the results were different for each sample type.
-As might be expected for seawater samples, the difference between the calibration slopes with and without added supporting electrolyte was insignificant, due to the already high ionic strength of the seawater.
-In other words, the addition of supporting electrolyte to the seawater matrix did not alter the analytical performance for the detection of PFOS- using the approach investigated here.
-With respect to the drinking water matrix, there is a difference between the calibration slopes with and without added supporting electrolyte.
-This is because drinking water does not have sufficient concentration of ions to obviate the addition of LiCl and the addition of supporting electrolyte is necessary in drinking water in order to achieve a better sensitivity.
-Another important parameter is the LOD; for all matrices studied, the LODs were greater than achieved in pure electrolyte solutions and greater than the minimum reporting level set by the U.S.A.
-EPA (80 pM) but mostly lower than the level set by the Department of Health, Australia (140 pM).
+As might be expected for seawater samples, the difference between the calibration slopes with and without added supporting electrolyte was lower than that observed for drinking water, due to the high ionic strength of the seawater.74 In other words, the addition of supporting electrolyte to the seawater matrix produced small changes in the sensitivity for the detection of PFOS- using the approach investigated here, although there is a change in LOD, attributed to the magnitude of the standard deviation of the intercept (used in calculating the LOD).
+With respect to the drinking water matrix, there is a significant difference between the calibration slopes with and without added supporting electrolyte, as well as in the calculated LODs (which depend on the slope).
+This is because drinking water does not have sufficient concentration of ions75 to swamp the addition of LiCl and the addition of supporting electrolyte is necessary in drinking water in order to achieve a better sensitivity.
+For all matrices studied, the LODs were greater than achieved in pure electrolyte solutions and greater than the minimum reporting level set by the U.S.A.
+EPA (80 pM19), except for sea water and ASW matrices were the LODs was a little lower than the reference value.
+On the other hand, mostly lower than the level set by the Department of Health, Australia (140 pM20).
 Nevertheless, the LOD obtained for all samples using DPSV at the μITIES array reinforces the above comment on the need to minimize the matrix effect in a manner that enables a better analytical performance for the detection of PFOS- in real water samples.